wandb/codesearchnet/README.md

  You may notice that we have provided links in the **Notes** section of the leaderboard to a dashboard that shows detailed logging of our training and evaluation metrics, as well as  model artifacts for increased transperency.
 We are utlizing [Weights & Biases](https://www.wandb.com/) (WandB), which is free for open-source projects.
 While logging your models on this system is optional, we encourage participants who want to be included on this leaderboard to provide as much transperency as possible.
 More instructions on how to enable **WandB** are below.

-  ## Setup Notes

-  1. Due to the complexity of installing all dependencies, we prepared Docker containers to run this code.
-Run the shell script `script/setup`.
-This will build a Docker container and download the primary and auxilary datasets described above.
-The data is downloaded into the `data/` folder and will result in the directory structure described [here](data/README.md).

-  2. Setup [WandB](https://docs.wandb.com/docs/started.html) per the instructions below if you would like to share your results on their platform.
-This is a recommended step as they are hosting the leaderboard for this task.

   ## Running The Code